Moorhouse (surname)

 Moorhouse is a surname.
-Originating in Normandy France.
-It was carried to England in 1066 when Norseman helped William the Conqueror seize the English Crown.
-As reward they were given lands in Lancashire.
-Progressing to Yorkshire and eventually to Ireland, Moorhouse surname came to Canada in the 1700s with William Moorhouse settling in Ontario Canada.
-Moorhouse surname progressed to United States and Australia from England.
+Originating in Normandy, France.
+It was carried to England in 1066, when Norsemen helped William the Conqueror seize the English Crown.
+As a reward, they were given lands in Lancashire.
+Progressing to Yorkshire and eventually to Ireland, the Moorhouse surname came to Canada in the 1700s, with William Moorhouse settling in Ontario, Canada.
+The Moorhouse surname progressed to the United States and Australia from England.

 Notable people with the surname include: